-Martin Luther King Jr. Day: When is it & Why We Celebrate
+Martin Luther King Jr. Day: When & Why We Celebrate

 Every third Monday of January, the United States observes Martin Luther King Jr. Day holiday to honor the life and legacy of Reverend Dr. Martin Luther King, Jr.